 So, as physicists always look for a single equation that can explain everything from relativity to quantum mechanics, we also look for a single meaning or purpose that can explain all of life itself.

 On the outset, it feels very complicated to understand the purpose of life.
-What if life had NO purpose at all – what if, like the dog on the street we were all meant to life and die without any reason for living or dying.
+What if life had NO purpose at all – what if, like the dog on the street we are all meant to live and die without any reason for living or dying.
 Not an encouraging start I know, but, what if.
-You might argue saying that they are people who have lived a meaningful life.
+You might argue saying that there are people who have lived a meaningful life.
+But who knows if that was indeed a meaningful life.
 How can we compare the various different meaningfulness?

 Finding your own meaning or purpose is very tricky, but there is at least one that is not going out of business any time soon – reducing the net suffering in the world by whatever means feasible to you.